Gabisonfire/raincoat/README.md

   - Change the sorting criteria.
 Valid choices are: 'seeders', 'leechers', 'ratio', 'size' and 'description'.
 Default/not specified is 'seeders'.
 - -i, --indexer
   - Change the indexer used for your search, in cases where you want to only search one site.
 Default is "all".
-- -d, --download
+- -d, --download x
-  - Grab the first result and send to the client immediately.
+  - Grab the first x resultd and send to the client immediately.
+Defaults to 1.
 - -K, --insecure
   - Don't verify certificates
 - --local